guettli/programming-guidelines/README.rst

 I learned.
 Now I ask if it would be ok if the customer enters the mapping.
 In most cases the customer likes to do this.

 There is a big difference.
 The customer feels productive if he does something like this.
 I hate it.
-I care for the database design and theh code, but entering data with copy+paste from the Excel sheet ...
+I care for the database design and the code, but entering data with copy+paste from the Excel sheet ...
 No I don't like this.
 Results will be better if you like what you do :-)

 For detail lovers: No, it was not feasible to write a script which imported the excel sheet to the database.
 The excel sheet was not well structured.